perllb/ctg-exome/README.md

 ## The following steps are performed by the pipeline:

 * `Demultiplexing` (dragen bcl-conversion): Converts raw basecalls to fastq, and demultiplex samples based on index.
-Adapters sequences are trimmed if added to samplesheet [Settings].
+Adapters are trimmed if added to samplesheet [Settings].
 * `Alignment` and `Variant calling` (dragen align + calling): Fastq from each sample is aligned to the reference genome.
 Variants (SNV) are called in the target region.
 * `Dragen metrics`: Compiling Dragen alignment and coverage metrics to table.
 * `FastQC`: FastQC calculates quality metrics on raw sequencing reads (https://www.bioinformatics.babraham.ac.uk/projects/fastqc/).